-Remote Exploration Services (Pty) Limited completed a proprietary radon emanometry technique - RadonXTM - test survey, samples taken with long measurement durations to average out diurnal variations.
-A total of 380 cup measurements were collected on-land along expected mineralized zones between lines 600W and 00E where drill testing has been limited.
+In August 2014, Remote Exploration Services (Pty) Limited completed a proprietary radon-in-soil emanometry technique ('RadonX') - test survey, samples taken with long measurement durations to average out diurnal variations.
+A total of 580 cup measurements were collected on-land along expected mineralized zones between lines 600W and 00E where drill testing has been limited.
+The test was initiated in an attempt to resolve low level reproducibility of past surveys.
 Results are pending.